eike-welk/borg-backup-scripts/borg-backup-readme.rst

 2. Browse the repository at the directory where it is mounted.
 Copy the lost files.

-   Accessing the backup this way is relatively slow, graphical file managers can appear to hang from time to time.
+   Accessing a backup this way is relatively slow, graphical file managers can appear to hang from time to time.

 3. Detach (unmount) the backup repository from the file system with: